CorradoLanera/depigner/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 0 notes ✓

 ### Notes

-- There is one PREPERROR reported for Ubuntu Linux 20.04.1 LTS, R-release, GCC: with no explanation at all.
-Following the report ([HTML](https://builder.r-hub.io/status/depigner_0.9.0.tar.gz-02cc772fd32b4cf8996d9a99ad95ec46)) there aren't errors and the reported status is green: "passed".
-As noted in [R-hub issue #448](https://github.com/r-hub/rhub/issues/448), this could be due to a bug/crash r-hub reporting system (caused by a truncation of internal logs) and can likely be ignored.

-- There is one NOTE that is only found on Windows Server 2022, R-devel 64-bit: A possible invalid url on the README.md (https://www.treccani.it/vocabolario/pigna/).
-I have checked the url and it is valid and active (20220930). (https://builder.r-hub.io/status/depigner_0.9.0.tar.gz-b614502f1b2b4a8d85d62cc9cec9c327#L2492)

 - There is a NOTE that is only found in Fedora Linux, R-devel, clang, gfortran:
   "Skipping checking HTML validation: no command 'tidy' found"